I Tried Skin Laundry's Laser Facials & This Is What They Did For My Skin

 What does the Fractional facial feel like?

 My Fractional facial changed the game.
 Thinking I’d experience the exact same level of tingling and heat, I walked into the studio at the end of September feeling overly confident and invincible.
 All too quickly, my confidence disappeared and I was holding back tears.
 This facial feels like someone running tacks across your face... accompanied by heat.
 Needless to say, I was struggling to get through the first round, and when it was done, my skin was dry and red.
 The nurse told me it was normal, but my skin was burning the whole train ride home, and when I got home the pain was still there.
-I used a cold washcloth to soothe the sensation and later that night cleansed my face and added Skin Laundry’s glycolic acid serum.
+I used a cold washcloth to soothe the sensation and later that night cleansed my face and added Skin Laundry’s Brightening Serum With Glycolic Acid, £46.

 Advertisement